RobotNerd/prose-english-format/README.md

 ## Folder structure

-Each story written with prose should be placed in its own directory.
+Each story written with proze should be placed in its own directory.
 The configuration file must be placed in the root directory of the project.
-Prose files containing the actual narrative writing can be placed in the root directory or in subfolders.
+Proze files containing the actual narrative writing can be placed in the root directory or in subfolders.

 Here is a simple example with everything in the project root directory: